 - Free for infants 0-2 years old

-Chhouk with forest patrol elephant It is ten years ago we rescued Chhouk from the Srepok Wilderness Area in Mondulkiri, as an orphaned elephant calf.
-One never knows where these things will lead and in the wake [...]
+Chhouk with forest patrol elephant Post by Nick Marx, Director of Wildlife Programs It is 11 years ago we rescued Chhouk from the Srepok Wilderness Area in Mondulkiri, as an orphaned elephant calf.
+One never knows where [...]

 The sun bear (Helarctos malayanus) is a bear species occurring in tropical forest habitats of Southeast Asia.
 It is classified as Vulnerable on the IUCN Red List as the large-scale deforestation that has occurred throughout Southeast Asia. [...]